It is never too late to start caring for one of the most important organs of elimination of your body, the colon.

 7. Manage Stress

 The chemicals your body produces when you are under stress affect how well your immune system works, how fast you age and whether or not you will develop diseases.
-Start reducing your body's stress chemical toxic build up by routinely taking time out to center yourself and engage in deep breathing for 2-5 minutes Helpful preventative strategies such as setting goals and intentions along with mind-body connection practices of Yoga, meditation and cardiovascular exercises may help with the body-mind connection.
+Start reducing your body's stress and chemical toxic build up by routinely taking time out to center yourself and engage in deep breathing for 2-5 minutes Helpful preventative strategies such as setting goals and intentions along with mind-body connection practices of Yoga, meditation and cardiovascular exercises may help with the body-mind connection.

 8. Regular Colon Cleansing with Colon Hydrotherapy